zephyrols/xs-gem5-bayesian-scripts/configs/README.md

 ### Note
 The checkpoint file should be located under the 'workloads_path' directory in a subdirectory named workload.

 The script traverses the workloads_path directory based on workload_list, looking for each subdirectory named workload, and recursively searching for a checkpoint file that matches the naming convention.
 Each workload can contain multiple checkpoints.
-The checkpoint files can be placed in any level of subdirectories, but they must be named in the following format: `<any>_<int>_<float>_.zstd`, where:
+The checkpoint files can be placed in any level of subdirectories, but they must be named in the following format: `<any>_<int>_<float>_?.<zstd|gz>`, where:

 * `<any>` : any string, can be empty, like foo, bar, _, etc.